The Mowgli's: 2019: American Feelings

 On March 1, 2019, the band released the EP American Feelings, which included the tracks "Mr. Telephone" and "Norman Rockwell".

 On May 13, 2019, the band announced that lead singer Colin Dieden would be taking a break from the band to focus on his solo project and would not be a part of the Summer Vacation 2019 tour.
 Dieden subsequently left the group, signing to REDMusic under the moniker Little Hurt.
 The 5 remaining original members announced a fall tour with New Politics and Plain White T's.

-2020: #3
+2020: Dizzyonatightrope

-Late 2019 saw the release of a simultaneous single and video for "Fighting With Yourself", with vocals by Earl.
+Late 2019 saw the release of a simultaneous single and video for "Fighting with Yourself", with vocals by Earl.
 Its follow up, "Wasting Time" premiered on Forbes Magazine on January 3, 2020, and garnered features on Spotify's New Music Friday worldwide, a record number for the band.
-The video (which featured a same-sex break up between actors Lucy Walsh and Gina Daidone) was heralded by several LQBTQ publications.
+The video (which featured a same-sex break up between actors Lucy Walsh and Gina Daidone) was heralded by several LGBTQ publications.
 The band embarked on their first UK Tour in support of the single.

 On September 25, 2020, the band released a single entitled "More Love".
-Along with the release, The Mowgli's announced they were splitting up.
+Along with the release, The Mowgli's announced they were going on an indefinite hiatus.

+In 2023, Josh Hogan and Katie Jayne Earl had a baby, and on February 10, 2024, the band reunited for a show at The Novo Theater in Los Angeles.